okta/odyssey/packages/docs/components/tooltip.md

 Tooltips should contain static content.
 Users don't expect, and are unlikely to notice, dynamic changes to Tooltip contents.

-<strong>Exception:</strong> Tooltips may contain dynamic content if two requirements are met:
+**Exception:** Tooltips may contain dynamic content if two requirements are met:

 * The tooltip is present at all times during the content change
 * The tooltip is reporting real-time change (e.g. "Copy" changes to "Copied!" on a click-to-copy button)